aldrin-labs/ramm-evm-sdk/README.md

 ## Contributions

+🚀 Thank you for considering contributing to Ramm EVM SDK!
+We welcome contributions from the community to make our SDK even better.
+Here's how you can get involved:

+### Reporting Issues

-We welcome contributions from the community!
-If you find a bug, have a feature request, raise an issue or submit a pull request.
+If you encounter any bugs, have feature requests, or want to suggest improvements, raise an issue and submit a pull request

+Thank you for helping us make Ramm EVM SDK a fantastic tool for the community!

+Happy coding! 🚀